 Some of the albums we talk about online will be reviewed in the magazine, some not.
 But we want to at least mention most of them here.
 You can listen to some of these on various of streaming services, but we always encourage you to support the artists by actually buying anything you like!
 Obviously we cannot research and report every outlet or online business where these albums are sold, so check your favorite places that sell CDs and downloads!

 I have to admit to a certain amount of trepidation before I saw Finnish guitarist Otto Tolonen play at GFA in 2017.
-Quite honestly, I was not fond of his last album, Royal Winter Music, which consisted in its entirety of his versions of two mammoth Benjamin Britten works, Royal Winter Music and Nocturnal After John Dowland, both originally popularized by Julian Bream.
+Quite honestly, I was not fond of his last album, Royal Winter Music, which consisted in its entirety of his versions of two mammoth late 20th century works, Henze’s Royal Winter Music and Britten’s Nocturnal After John Dowland, both originally popularized by Julian Bream.
 Oh, there was surely nothing wrong with Tolonen’s playing; back then I simply did not like either of those pieces.
 A lot of it surely was a matter of exposure.
-My inexperienced, untrained ear/brain had tremendous difficulty appreciating Britten’s abstract, dissonant, difficult music.
+My inexperienced, untrained ear/brain had tremendous difficulty appreciating such abstract, dissonant, difficult music.
 Since then, repeated listening to the Nocturnal, both in concert and CD (including Tolonen’s), has led me to seriously re-evaluate my view of that piece; finally, I “get it.”
 I’m still wrestling with Royal Winter Music; for me it’s a tougher slog.

 Still, when I saw Tolonen perform at GFA and he opened with two movements from Royal Winter Music, I enjoyed seeing him tame those parts of that work, and then, as I wrote at the time, I was totally won over by “the ‘old school’ classical of Regondi’s Rêverie–Nocturne, which includes a lot of serious tremolo work (perfectly executed) that sounded at once Spanish and Italian.